Home and Learn: Microsoft Excel Course

 The Data for the Line Chart

 Once you have your spreadsheet data, highlight the cells A3 to H5.
-Now click Insert from the Ribbon bar in Excel 2007 and 2010.
-Locate the Charts panel, and click on Other Charts.
-From the menu, select All Chart Types (In Excel 2013 and 2016, there is no Other Charts option.
-See below for what you should do):
+Now click Insert from the Ribbon bar in Excel.
+Locate the Charts panel, and click on Recommended Charts.

 Recommended Charts item in Excel 2013